lanl-aea/waves/docs/tutorial_06_include_files_waves.rst

     0 directories, 32 files

 The output files for this tutorial are *exactly* the same as those from :ref:`tutorial_parameter_substitution_waves`.
-As was mentioned when modifying the :ref:`tutorial_include_files_waves_SConscript` file, the use of an included Python file to define our parameters provides the same result as when we hard-code the parameters into the ``SConscript`` file.
+As was mentioned when modifying the :ref:`tutorials_tutorial_include_files_waves` file, the use of an included Python file to define our parameters provides the same result as when we hard-code the parameters into the ``SConscript`` file.
 It is also worth noting that the ``eabm_package/python/single_element_compression_nominal.py`` file did not get copied to the build directory.
 Instead, we added the ``eabm_package`` directory to `PYTHONPATH`_.
 This way we can import the